 Direct deposit allows for the monthly cash assistance payment to be electronically deposited to a personal savings or checking account of the case head.
 There may be fees associated with direct deposit that are imposed by the financial institution.
 These fees are the responsibility of the recipient.
 The financial institution cannot impose charges for an account that it does not impose on its other customers for that same type of account.
 EBT is an electronic system that allows recipients to access their benefits with a plastic card, similar to a bank card.

-Work First Family Assistance households shall receive the first EBT card at no cost.
+Work First households will receive the initial EBT card at no cost.
+If the family receives Food and Nutrition Services (FNS) benefits, the Work First payment may be issued on the same card.
 The first cash withdrawal transaction at an Automated Teller Machine (ATM) is free.
 There is a \$0.85 for each additional cash withdrawal.
 There are not any fees for point-of sale (POS) transactions.

-Work First Family Assistance households that request a replacement EBT card shall be charged a \$2.50 fee.
-The fee shall be deducted from the account of the WFFA household.
-The client will not incur a charge if the EBT card:
+Work First households that request a replacement EBT card shall be assessed a \$2.50 fee.
+The fee shall be deducted from the account of the Work First household.
+The fee shall be refunded if the EBT card:

-- a) was lost in the mail or damaged by the vendor prior to receipt by the WFFA household - b) is being replaced due to a name change on card - c) was lost due to a natural disaster such as a fire, flood, tornado or hurricane - d) was damaged by a retailer or vendor.
+- a) was lost in the mail or damaged by the vendor prior to receipt by the Work First household - b) is being replaced due to a name change on card - c) was lost due to a natural disaster such as a fire, flood, tornado or hurricane d) was damaged by a retailer or vendor.

 Fees associated with the use of the EBT card will be deducted from the balance of the card based on the available benefits in the account.
-If the recipient is receiving FNS benefits and WFFA or RCA the \$2.50 card replacement fee will be deducted from the FNS allotment first.
-If there are not sufficient funds in the FNS EBT account or the recipient does receive FNS, the replacement card fee will be deducted from the program account with funds available to cover the fee.
+If the recipient is receiving FNS benefits and Work First, the \$2.50 card replacement fee will be deducted from the FNS allotment first.
+If there are not sufficient funds in the FNS EBT account or the recipient does not receive FNS, the replacement card fee will be deducted from the program account with funds available to cover the fee.
 If there are not sufficient funds in any single account, the EBT system will issue the card and deduct the funds at the next benefit issuance.